gholt/ring/README.md

 the same partitions in as distinct tiered nodes as possible (tiers might be devices, servers, cabinets, rooms, data centers, geographical regions, etc.)

-It also contains tools for using a ring as a messaging hub, easing communication between nodes in the ring.

 Here's a quick example of building a ring and discovering what items are assigned to what nodes: